Rick Sanchez (journalist): Family life

 Sánchez and his wife, Suzanne, have three sons and one daughter.

 DUI incident

-On December 10, 1990, Sánchez, driving home, struck a man who jumped into the path of Sánchez's car.
+On December 10, 1990, Sánchez, driving home, struck a man who ran into the path of Sánchez's car.
 The man became paralyzed after being hit.

 Sánchez was not charged with causing the accident; however, he was charged with driving under the influence (DUI) and pleaded no contest.